NIEHS/targets_PrestoGP/README.md

 ###  R File types
 Functions are written using basic R files (.R) and scripts, or data analysis workflows, are written in RMarkdown (.Rmd).
 RMarkdown helps ensure that our code is well-organized and easy to read.

+## NASS Agricultural data
+The NASS Agricultural classification data by year are available here: https://www.nass.usda.gov/Research_and_Science/Cropland/Release/index.php
+Each year is a 1.5+GB raster, so I've created a wget script to download and unzip it.
+Please download and unzip in the "input/USDA_NASS/" folder.